uavaustin/orchestra/telemetry/README.md

 - `GET /api/interop-telem`

-  Telemetry that can be forwarded to the interop server.
+  Telemetry that can be forwarded to interop-proxy.

-  On successful response: `200` status code with `telemetry::InteropTelem` Protobuf message.
+  On successful response: `200` status code with `interop::InteropTelem` Protobuf message.

 - `GET /api/camera-telem`